servedsmart/pup/tests/README.md

 output.
 If pup has changed at all since the last version, you'll see the sha1sums that changed and the commands that produced that change.

-To overwrite the current sha1sums, just run `python run.py > expected_output.txt`
+To overwrite the current sha1sums, just run `./test -update`.